-Question 1, 3 and 5 are all rating questions, rated on a scale from 0 to 100.
-Question 2 and 4 were multiple-choice questions with the possible answers of ‘Yes, ‘No’ or ‘Unsure’.
+Questions 1, 3 and 5 are all rating questions, rated on a scale from 0 to 100.
+Questions 2 and 4 were multiple-choice questions with the possible answers of ‘Yes, ‘No’ or ‘Unsure’.

-Participants were shown one of two vignettes of behaviours that constitutes IPV according to UK legislation (CPS ?).
-In the first vignette, these behaviours are committed in person and the other vignette, they are committed via technology.
-After being shown one of the vignettes, participants completed a questionnaire to ascertain the participant's perceptions of the vignette behaviours.
+Participants were shown one of two vignettes of behaviours that constitute IPV according to UK legislation (CPS ?).
+In the first vignette, these behaviours are committed in person; in the other vignette, they are committed via technology.
+After being shown one of the vignettes, participants completed a questionnaire to ascertain the participant's perceptions of the vignette's behaviours.
 The vignettes in this study are hypothetical and were created for this study.
 The vignettes both contain IPV behaviours such as stalking, social isolation, invasion of privacy and financial abuse.
-The difference between the vignettes is in one vignette the IPV is perpetrated in person and the other the IPV is perpetrated using technology.
-Each behaviour in one vignette is matched to behaviour in the other vignette.
-For example, in the in-person vignette, one of the behaviours was ‘Chelsea has, on numerous occasions, told Sam that is not allowed to go out and see any of his female friends.’
-This was matched in the technology vignette and contained the behaviour ‘Chelsea has also made Sam delete all of his female friends from his social media accounts.
+The difference between the vignettes is that in one vignette, the IPV is perpetrated in person, and in the other, the IPV is perpetrated using technology.
+Each behaviour in one vignette matches the behaviour in the other.
+For example, in the in-person vignette, one of the behaviours was ‘Chelsea has, on numerous occasions, told Sam that he is not allowed to go out and see any of his female friends.’
+This was matched in the technology vignette and contained the behaviour ‘Chelsea has also made Sam delete all his female friends from his social media accounts.
 Each behaviour included in the vignettes was based on IPV behaviours from case study interviews conducted for the ‘Using Law and Leaving Domestic Violence Projects’ (Douglas, 2020).

-The participants recruited to participate in this study were informed via the social media platform Facebook, and the instant messaging service, WhatsApp.
+The participants recruited to participate in this study were informed via the social media platform Facebook and the instant messaging service WhatsApp.
 The link was accessible from participants' electronic devices and could be completed at their convenience.
 The participants clicked a link to volunteer to take part in the study.
 The survey was conducted using Qualtrics, an online survey-making tool.
 Once the participants clocked the link, they were taken to the information and consent page.
-The information sheet informed the participants of the nature of the study, what the study consisted of, anonymity and that they were free to withdraw at any time without an explanation (see appendix).
+The information sheet informed the participants of the nature of the study, what it consisted of, and anonymity, and they were free to withdraw at any time without an explanation (see appendix).
 The participants were then required to select either ‘I agree’ or ‘I disagree’.
 If ‘I disagree’ was selected, the questionnaire was automatically ended.
-If ‘I agree’ was selected and therefore informed consent was given, the participant continued the questionnaire.
+If ‘I agree’ was selected and informed consent was given, the participant continued the questionnaire.
 This was the only question in the questionnaire which required a response.
 The rest of the questionnaire did not require the participant to give a response to continue.
 The first four questions were demographic.
 These were then followed by one of two vignettes, in-person or technology.
-The vignettes shown to the participant were random.
-Participants were then asked a series of questions on their perception of the behaviours in the vignettes and whether they considered them to be worrying, harassment and IPV.
-If they did consider the behaviours to be harassment or IPV, they were asked to rate the severity.
-After the participants completed the questions on the questionnaire, they are taken to the debrief page which explains the aim and purpose of the study.
+The vignettes shown to the participants were random.
+Participants were then asked a series of questions on their perception of the behaviours in the vignettes and whether they considered them worrying, harassment and IPV.
+If they considered the behaviours harassment or IPV, they were asked to rate the severity.
+After the participants complete the questions on the questionnaire, they are taken to the debrief page, which explains the aim and purpose of the study.

-A chi-square test was conducted to analyse the relationship between the vignette shown to the participant and whether they considered the behaviours to be harassment.
-As can be seen in table 1, no statistically significant effect was found χ 2 (2, 138) = 5.30, p= 0.7.
+A chi-square test was conducted to analyse the relationship between the vignette shown to the participants and whether they considered the behaviours harassment.
+As shown in Table 1, no statistically significant effect was found χ 2 (2, 138) = 5.30, p= 0.7.
 A Shapiro-Wilk test showed a significant departure from normality for harassment severity scores w(127)=.85, p=.000.
 Therefore, a non-parametric analysis was conducted.
 A Mann-Whitney test found no significant difference in harassment severity scores in the in-person condition (Mdn = 82) compared to the technology condition (Mdn = 76), U=1887, p=.54, ns.

 Age and worrying behaviours, harassment severity and IPV severity